No. 200 Squadron RAF: First World War

-No. 200 Depot Squadron Royal Flying Corps was formed at East Retford on 1 July 1917, it operated the Royal Aircraft Factory F.E.2 in the night flying training role.
+No. 200 Training Squadron Royal Flying Corps was formed at East Retford on 17 June 1917, it operated the Royal Aircraft Factory F.E.2 in the night flying training role.
 It was disbanded on 13 June 1919 at the end of the war.

 Second World War

-The squadron was formed on 25 May 1941 from a section of No. 206 Squadron RAF at RAF Bircham Newton in Norfolk, the first Lockheed Hudson patrol bombers for the squadron arrived at the beginning of June.
-Later in the month the squadron deployed to Gibraltar and then to the Gambia, where it flew convoy protection missions out of Jeswang, moving to Yundum in 1943 and re-equipping with the four-engined Consolidated Liberator VI bombers.
+The squadron was formed on 25 May 1941 from a section of No. 206 Squadron RAF at RAF Bircham Newton in Norfolk, the first Lockheed Hudson IV patrol bombers for the squadron arrived at the beginning of June.
+Later in the month the squadron deployed to RAF Gibraltar and then to the Gambia, where it flew convoy protection missions out of RAF Jeswang, moving to RAF Yundum in 1943 and re-equipping with the four-engined Consolidated Liberator V bombers.

 Detachments of the squadron also flew from several other West African airfields in this period.

 In March 1944, the squadron redeployed to Madras in India as part of South East Asia Command.
 It only carried out a few missions from Madras before moving to Bengal for special duties, mainly supplying and delivering guerrilla parties into Burma and Malaya.
 In April 1945 it was renumbered as No. 8 Squadron RAF and 200 Squadron was disbanded.